abhishish3960/Sanity-Test/README.md

 test case will fail on the platform for a given combination of attributes when a particular file is changed.
 Enhance the model to identify the scenarios which have a very low probability of failure for the change in a particular set of files.

-Data Attributes:
+# Data Attributes:
-File Changed: Path of the file changed and committed in github
+File Changed: Path of the file changed and committed in github <br>
-Component: Code Component area to which file belongs
+Component: Code Component area to which file belongs <br>
-Coder: Name of person coded the file change
+Coder: Name of person coded the file change <br>
-Tester: Name of person who tested the file change
+Tester: Name of person who tested the file change <br>
-Category: Test category
+Category: Test category <br>
-Sanity Name: Test name which ran on that file
+Sanity Name: Test name which ran on that file <br>
-Platforms: Hardware platform on which the test was run Sanity Result: Test case result (Pass/Fail/Aborted)
+Platforms: Hardware platform on which the test was run <br>
+Sanity Result: Test case result (Pass/Fail/Aborted) <br>

 # Solution: